naboo/craft-country/README.md

 #### Store country data in user session

 If you need to use the country information for your site visitors multiple times during the visit there are some functions for storing the data in the users session for repeated use (to save database queries).
 The first time any of these functions are used there's a call made to the `http://www.geoplugin.net/` service to determine the users location. *Note* this service is nowhere near perfect.
-The results may very.
+The results may vary.
 I've used it on production sites with good results over the years _but_ there are edge cases were it just doesn't work as expected.
 Use fallbacks...

 ```twig
 {% set userCountry = craft.country.getUserCountry() %}